Pat Carroll: Personal life

 Carroll married Lee Karsian in 1955 and they had three children: one son, Sean, and two daughters, Kerry and actress Tara Karsian.
 The marriage ended in a divorce in 1976.
 Lee remarried before he died in 1991.
 Carroll also outlived her son Sean, who died in 2009.
 In 1991, Carroll received an honorary doctorate from Siena College in Albany, New York.

-After reading an article claiming that video games were not for people born prior to 1965, Caroll started playing video games.
+After reading an article claiming that video games were not for people born prior to 1965, Carroll started playing video games.
 While on the road for Gertrude Stein Gertrude Stein Gertrude Stein, she became a "video game junkie".
 She at first played at parlors, then bought herself a home computer.

 Hanna-Barbera lawsuit

 In 1963, Carroll filed a $12,000 lawsuit against Hanna-Barbera for breach of contract, claiming that she had been cast and signed on to the role of Jane Jetson on The Jetsons.
 Morey Amsterdam, who alleged that he had been cast as George, was also a plaintiff in the same suit.
 Although her contracts stipulated she would be paid US$500 an episode with a guarantee of twenty-four episodes (i.e., a full season), she recorded only one episode before being replaced.
 Several sources claimed the change had occurred as a result of sponsor conflict with Carroll's work on Make Room for Daddy.
-The case had been closed by early 1965.
-Carroll stated in an interview in 2013 that the court had ruled in favor of Hanna-Barbera.
+The case had been closed by early 1965 and the court had ruled in favor of Hanna-Barbera.